 A. The school calendar shall be adopted annually by the school board.
 It shall meet all provisions of Minnesota statutes pertaining to minimum number of school days and other provisions of law.
 The school calendar shall establish student days, workshop days for staff, provide for emergency closings and other information related to students, staff, and parents.

-[NOTE: The annual school calendar must include at least 425 hours of instruction for a kindergarten student without a disability, 935 hours of instruction for a student in grades 1 through 6, and 1,020 hours of instruction for a student in grades 7 through 12, not including summer school.
+[NOTE: The annual school calendar must include at least 425 hours of instruction for a kindergarten student, 935 hours of instruction for a student in grades 1 through 6, and 1,020 hours of instruction for a student in grades 7 through 12, not including summer school.
 The school calendar for all-day kindergarten must include at least 850 hours of instruction for the school year.
 If a voluntary prekindergarten program is offered by the charter school, a prekindergarten student must receive at least 350 hours of instruction for the school year.
-A school board’s annual calendar must include at least 165 days of instruction for a student in grades 1 through 11 unless a four-day week schedule has been approved by the Minnesota Commissioner of Education under Minnesota Statutes, section 124D.126.
+A school board’s annual calendar must include at least 165 days of instruction for a student in grades 1 through 11 unless a four-day week schedule has been approved by the Commissioner of the Minnesota Department of Education under Minnesota Statutes, section 124D.126.
 A school board’s annual school calendar may include plans for up to five days of instruction provided through online instruction due to inclement weather.
 The inclement weather plans must be developed according to Section V., below.]

 [NOTE: To the extent the school board offers K-12 teachers the opportunity for more staff development training under Minnesota Statutes, section 122A.40, subdivisions 7 and 7a, or Minnesota Statutes, section 122A.41, subdivisions.
 4 and 4a, the charter school shall adopt as its school calendar a total of 240 days of student instruction and staff development, of which the total number of staff development days equals the difference between the total number of days of student instruction and 240 days.
 The school board may schedule additional staff development days throughout the calendar year.]